 In Mexico, another important obstacle to the expansion of the electronic channel has to do with the difficulty for customers to have modern means of payment for transactions.
 In 2018, only 12% of purchases of 500 pesos or more were made with a debit or credit card.
 The predominance of cash as a means of payment affects the expansion of e-commerce and even commerce in general, because of the costs of moving cash.
 Potential consumers also have little confidence in paying online because of fear of fraud, distrust of providing online banking information, and lack of knowledge that you can pay in cash.

 E-commerce can have two effects: on the one hand, it can decrease sales of some products in physical stores; on the other hand, it can add sales that otherwise would not take place.
-The latter is due to the fact that e-commerce improves the shopping experience, since customers access products from anywhere and in less time, without being subject to schedules, and it also facilitates comparability.
+The latter is because e-commerce improves the shopping experience, since customers access products from anywhere and in less time, without being subject to schedules, and it also facilitates comparability.

 The study by the Federal Economic Competition Commission estimated an econometric model, based on Pozzi (2013), to determine the impact of e-commerce on total retail sales in Mexico.
 The results indicate that the opening of the electronic channel by supermarket chains has expanded total food and beverage sales by 2.4%.
 This expansion effect varies depending on the chain, as not all have been equally effective in selling their products online; for example, the availability of the electronic channel expanded Walmart's sales by 4.3% and Chedraui's by 3.6%.